 The Grand Harem during Mehmed II’s reign was in the old palace at Beyazit.
-However, Suleiman the Magnificent’s love for Hurrem Sultan (Roxelana) was the reason why the Harem moved to Topkapi Palace.
+However, Suleiman the Magnificent’s love for Hurrem Sultan (also known as Roxelana) was the reason why the Harem moved to Topkapi Palace.

 Sultan Suleiman ruled the empire during its strongest years and he was an interesting figure as he led a monogamous life.
 He was also a romantic character who would write letters to his wife at battlefields.
 In addition to being a sultan, he was a skilled goldsmith and it’s known by few people that he would give the rings he crafted to Hurrem Sultan as a gift.

-Emperors and Sultans of Istanbul Written by Serhat Engul
+Emperors and Sultans of Istanbul by Serhat Engul